 Civil Rights Service Trip

-Sinai's service and civil rights trips bring members together to rebuild homes devastated by natural disasters.
+Sinai's community service and civil rights trips bring members together to rebuild homes devastated by natural disasters.
 Through service, learning, worship, and fun this initiative creates meaningful and lasting impacts on communities we partner with, and permanent bonds of friendship among our volunteers and members.
 Since 2008, Sinai members have made deep and lasting connections to survivors in New Orleans, LA; Birmingham, Alabama; Charleston , SC and Union Beach, NJ.
 The projects we undertake do not require special skills as there is work for all ages from 12 and up.
 In the evenings, we have fun eating great southern cooking and taking in the local culture.

 Upcoming Trip: April 12 - 15, 2018 | Rebuilding near Houston after Hurricane Harvey